Lighthouses of Indonesia: Southwestern Papua

 * Fakfak (2?)

 Date unknown.
 Active; focal plane about 22 m (72 ft); white flash every 3 s.
 Approx. 20 m (66 ft) square white skeletal tower.
-Guntur La Tasmin has a 2020 drone view (a portion is shown at the top of this page), Fony Fitriana has a distant view from the sea, and Google has a 2020 street view and a satellite view.
+Guntur La Tasmin has a 2020 drone view (seen at the top of this page), Fony Fitriana has a distant view from the sea, and Google has a 2020 street view and a satellite view.
 NGA describes a beacon with a focal plane of only 12 m (39 ft).
 Located on the main quay at Fakfak.
 Site status unknown but the light is easy to see from nearby.
 Admiralty Q3347; NGA 25924.

 Karang Metimeti (Meti Meti)